PhyData/Wine_quality/Readme.md

-# Predicting the wine quality Ridge and Ridge cross-validation model
+# Predicting the wine quality
+- Ridge and Ridge cross-validation model
+- Lasso and Lasso cross-validation model
+- Elastic Net model
 ## Description

 In this project I create a Ridge and a RidgeCV model to predict the quality of wines.